lmalaquias/navext/README.md

 # Navext
 Copyright(c) 2025, Leandro Malaquias lmalaquias.navsec@gmail.com

-NavExt is a Chrome extension that analyzes your installed extensions for security risks, helping you identify potentially dangerous or overly permissive extensions that could compromise your privacy and security.
+NavExt is a Chrome/Brave extension that analyzes your installed extensions for security risks, helping you identify potentially dangerous or overly permissive extensions that could compromise your privacy and security.

 ## 🔍 Features:
 - Real-time security analysis of all installed extensions